September 11, 2019

 To improve the accuracy of the test, you should pay attention to these factors:

-Keep in mind that the primary goal of testing your site is to improve the entire site’s performance rather than the performance score.
+Keep in mind that the primary goal to optimize your website and test your site is to improve the entire site’s performance rather than the performance score.
 Thus, you have to take each suggestion on the report into account to decide which will make the largest positive impact.

 GTmetrix is easy to use – just type in the URL you want to test, and you’re ready to go.
 But before doing that, you might want to change the test’s configuration.
 Just click on the Analysis Options button below the Analyze button.
 It will only be available if you’re signed into a GTmetrix account.
 Without it, you won’t be able to change the region or other options.